Icelle/icelle.github.io/source/_posts/2013-11-07-learn-programming-basics-rolling-dice.markdown

 Phew!
 I hope I explained those concepts clearly and sufficiently.
 On my next post, I am going to change it up a bit and create two different dice, one colored and one numbered, so we can learn about class inheritance.

-*Don't impose expectations onto things.
+<p class="post-quote">Don't impose expectations onto things.
 Let things be.
 Abandon your hopes and fears.
-They're irrelevant.*
+They're irrelevant.</p>